awslabs/amazon-qldb-driver-nodejs/README.md

 ### TypeScript 3.8.x

-The driver is written in, and requires, TypeScript 3.8.x.
+Development of the driver requires TypeScript 3.8.x.
 It will be automatically installed as a dependency.
+It is also recommended to use TypeScript when using the driver.
 Please see the link below for more detail on TypeScript 3.8.x:

 * [TypeScript 3.8.x](https://www.npmjs.com/package/typescript)